nansencenter/nextsim/Conventions.rst

 	* Leave 2 blank lines between each function declaration.

-	Below is an exemple of a documented function:
+	Below is an example of a documented function:

 	//------------------------------------------------------------------------------------------------------
 	//!
 Initializes constants, dataset descriptions, the time, mesh, variables, forcings, bathymetry, moorings and drifters.